Teachers 2023-06-01T08:59:01+00:00

 Lauren Blake

-Specialising in the art and architecture of Byzantium, Lauren recently completed her MA at the Courtauld Institute of Art.
+Specialising in the art and architecture of Byzantium, Lauren Blake recently completed her MA at the Courtauld Institute of Art.
 She previously studied Modern Languages and Cultures at Durham University where she found her primary interest in the intersection of religious arts and phenomenology.
 Lauren cares deeply about widening access to Art History and, so, regularly volunteers with the Sir John Soane’s Museum learning team and has recently joined the Kids in Museums Youth Panel to deliver projects which uplift and celebrate young people’s involvement in the cultural sector.

 Jack Dunleavy